Jill Tracy: Career

 Following her 1996 solo debut CD Quintessentially Unreal, Tracy released Diabolical Streak (1999), her first studio album featuring The Malcontent Orchestra.
 The song "Evil Night Together" was awarded the SIBL international Grand Prize for songwriting.
 The album was listed among the "Top 10 Neo-Cabaret albums of all time" in Shift magazine.
 "Evil Night Together" has been featured on the CBS show NCIS, the feature film "Dr. Jekyll and Mr. Hyde" (2008), and Showtime chose the tune to promote the final season of Dexter (2013) in a promo entitled "The Final Symphony."

 "The Fine Art of Poisoning," also from Diabolical Streak, became an animated short film in 2003, a collaboration with Bay Area animator Bill Domonkos.
 "The Fine Art of Poisoning" has garnered film festival awards internationally, including Best Experimental Film in the 2003 New Orleans Film Festival and the 2003 Empire Film Festival in Buffalo, NY, as well as Best Music Video in both the 2003 Cineme – Chicago International Animation Festival and the Seattle International Film Festival.

 FEARnet licensed "The Fine Art of Poisoning" in 2012 as part of their permanent short film collection.

 Jill Tracy and The Malcontent Orchestra's original score to F.W.
 Murnau’s 1922 silent vampire classic Nosferatu debuted live at San Francisco's Foreign Cinema in 1999 and toured Northern California theatres during Halloween season for five consecutive years.
 This led to the 2002 CD release Into the Land of Phantoms, selections from the Nosferatu score.

 Jill Tracy released her fourth album, The Bittersweet Constrain, in 2008, produced by Alex Nahas.
 The remixed instrumental arrangements were released as a follow-up album, Beneath: the Bittersweet Constrain (2011).
 The surreal sepia portraits of Jill Tracy on the album are by outsider photographer Michael Garlington.
 Nature and taxidermy imagery are featured in the album artwork.
-Photos of Jill Tracy having a tea party in a garden with taxidermied animals, including birds, dogs, a two-headed calf, and a monkey were shot in the backyard of renowned taxidermist and collector Tia Resleure.
+Photos of Jill Tracy having a tea party in a garden with taxidermied animals, including birds, dogs, a two-headed calf, and a monkey were shot in the backyard of taxidermist and collector Tia Resleure.